- Programs and Degrees

 Students with more than 40 completed hours and who meet the requirements listed below are invited to apply for the university's Teacher Education Program.
 Admittance into the Teacher Education Program connotes official acceptance into the university's Teacher Education Unit.
 Teacher Education Program admission forms are available at the Education division office.

 Students with more than 75 completed hours who are not admitted to the program may not register for courses with the EDU prefix unless they are students with at least 30 transfer hours and more than 47 hours remaining in their program of study.

-- Completion of a Speech course with a grade of C or better.
+- Completion of EDU 291 with a grade of C or higher.

-- Declaration of a major with the university registrar.
+- Declaration of major with the university registrar.

 - Official transcripts from all higher education institutions attended on file with the university.

 - ACT Score of 20 or higher.
 Students with an ACT score below 20 may appeal with a qualifying score on the MoGEA.

 - During the TEP application process, students are asked to indicate whether or not they are pursuing the MED in 5 program.